Bui-DucHUY/back-too-december/README.md

 ## Design Decisions

-- **Test Clocks over manual timestamps**: Using Stripe's Test Clock API ensures invoices, charges, and subscription lifecycle events are generated authentically by Stripe, not mocked.
+- **Test Clocks over manual timestamps**: Stripe's Test Clock API generates authentic invoices, charges, and lifecycle events.
+The data is real Stripe data, not mocked.
 - **Full-refresh ETL**: The pipeline truncates and reloads tables on each run.
-For production, incremental loading with event-based triggers would be better.
+For production, incremental loading via webhooks would be more appropriate.
 - **Simple schema**: Two tables (`subscriptions`, `invoices`) rather than a fully normalized data model.
 The focus is on correct MRR logic, not schema design.
-- **Flask API layer**: Decouples the React frontend from BigQuery directly.
+- **Flask API layer**: Decouples the React frontend from BigQuery.
 In production, this could be a Cloud Function or Cloud Run service.
-- **Demo fallback data**: The React app includes hardcoded demo data so the frontend can be evaluated even without a live API connection.
+- **Demo fallback data**: The React app includes fallback demo data so the frontend renders even without a live API connection.

----